awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-cliwalk.md

 # Walkthrough: Configure Your Managed Instances for Inventory by Using the CLI<a name="sysman-inventory-cliwalk"></a>

-The following procedures walk you through the process of configuring Inventory to collect metadata from your managed instances\.
-When you configure Inventory collection, you start by creating a Systems Manager State Manager association\.
-Systems Manager collects the Inventory data when the association is run\.
+The following procedures walk you through the process of configuring Systems Manager Inventory to collect metadata from your managed instances\.
+When you configure inventory collection, you start by creating a Systems Manager State Manager association\.
+Systems Manager collects the inventory data when the association is run\.
 If you don't create the association first, and attempt to invoke the aws:softwareInventory plugin by using, for example, Run Command, the system returns the following error:

 `The aws:softwareInventory plugin can only be invoked via ssm-associate`\.

 **Note**
-An instance can have only one Inventory association configured at a time\.
-If you configure an instance with two or more Inventory associations, the association doesn't run and no inventory data is collected\.
+An instance can have only one inventory association configured at a time\.
+If you configure an instance with two or more inventory associations, the association doesn't run and no inventory data is collected\.

 ## Quickly Configure All of Your Managed Instances for Inventory \(CLI\)<a name="sysman-inventory-cliwalk-all"></a>